-The Funds are a relevant multiemployer scheme under the 2015 Regulations.
-The Funds are, therefore, subject to a special requirement under Regulation 22, whereby a majority of the Trustees, including the Chair, must be "non-affiliated".
-For a Trustee to be "non-affiliated", he or she must be appointed through an open and transparent process (OTP); must be independent of the Funds' service providers; and must not have been in office for longer than prescribed periods.
-The Funds' Trust Deed & Rules reflect the requirement of Regulation 22, such that a person cannot normally be appointed as a Trustee unless he or she is nonaffiliated.
+The Funds are a relevant multi-employer scheme under the 2015 Regulations and are therefore subject to a requirement, under Regulation 22, for a majority of the Trustee Directors, including the Chair, to be "non-affiliated".
+For a Trustee Director to be "non-affiliated", he or she must be appointed through an open and transparent process (OTP); must be independent of the Funds' service providers; and must not have been in office for longer than prescribed periods.
+The Funds' Trust Deed & Rules reflect the requirement of Regulation 22, such that a person cannot normally be appointed as a Trustee Director unless he or she is non-affiliated.